mgifford/drupal-security/src/drupal.rst

 `Password Policy`_
   Enforces your user password policy.

+`Password Strength`_
+  Provides realistic password strength measurement and server-side enforcement.

+`Permissions Lock`_
+  Provides more fine-grained control over what users with the permission 'administer permissions' can configure.

 `HTTP Strict Transport Security`_
   To be used together with Secure Login, to prevent ssl strip attacks.